kkasperczyk-no/sdk-nrf/samples/matter/lock/README.rst

 You can test it in the following ways:

 * Standalone, using a single DK that runs the door lock application.
-* Remotely over the Thread protocol, which requires more devices.
+* Remotely over the Thread or Wi-Fi protocol, which requires more devices.

 The remote control testing requires a Matter controller that you can configure either on a PC or a mobile device (for remote testing in a network).
 You can enable both methods after :ref:`building and running the sample <matter_lock_sample_remote_control>`.